Employee theft is an unfortunate reality

 5. Review all petty cash

 Many businesses that maintain a petty cash drawer have a single person responsible for managing it.
 Even though the amount of cash available is generally limited, all transactions from petty cash accounts should be signed off by at least one other employee, preferably a supervisor.
 The petty cash drawer should also be verified and balanced weekly.
-This prevents even well-intentioned employees from unauthorized borrowing.
+This prevents even well-intentioned employees from unauthorised borrowing.

 6. Actively participate in the business

 Small business owners or managers who work alongside their people and are active in processing customer transactions are more likely to notice mishandling of cash, and employees are less likely to do it when their boss is around.

 7. Offer meals and discounts to deter theft and boost morale

 Many restaurant managers offer one meal per shift as a benefit to employees.
 This can help reduce food loss, and also can decrease employee tardiness.
 Other types of businesses often offer similar perks or discounts for employees.

 8. Watch and listen

 Business owners should give themselves every opportunity to catch perpetrators.
 Monitoring will help deter dishonest behaviour.
 But make sure what you’re doing is legal and not breaching privacy.